c-toolbox/C-Play/docs/guides/remote/ui.md

 ### 360 Control

 C-Play support 360 movies and images (2D and 3D).
 However, in the dome, the content shown of that video is usually only half of that.
-To create a interactive moment of the 360 video, to show another side, there is convience button to rotate the sphere around, and also transition the sphere to another defined state (see "*Settings -> Configure -> Mapping & Image*" do change this state.)
+To create a interactive moment of the 360 video, to show another side, there is a button to rotate the sphere around, and also transition the sphere to another defined state (see "*Settings -> Configure -> Mapping & Image*" do change this state.)